Engee documentation

 To use this parameter, set the Charge dynamics parameter to One time-constant dynamics, Two time-constant dynamics, Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

-First time constant is the first RC time constant
+First time constant — the first time constant of RC

 The time constant of the first parallel RC section.
 This value is equal to R*C and affects the dynamics of the RC section.